gudmhbagde/CHAID-analysis-using-R/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:c1bff77acc
 ## Distribution of Age?

 Is the `age` variable skewed?
 If yes, is it right skewed or left skewed?
+The `loan_data` is available in your workspace, if you want to revisit the distribution of `age` variable.

 *** =instructions
 - No skewness